-Phasing matrix - introduces the required phase delays to the sixteen antennas, thus steering the beam.
-We must generate phasing for 16 beams, over 52 degrees of azimuth, at 3 - 4 degree steps per beam.
+The phasing matrix introduces the required phase delays to the sixteen antennas, thus steering the beam. generate phasing for 16 beams, over 52 degrees of azimuth, at 3-4 degree steps per beam.
 One option for implementation would be to use 16 parallel delay registers.
 However, at a maximum frequency of 20MHz, we have 50ns/360 seconds/degree, that gives less than 1ns per degree.
 Thus, we would require a clock in the order of 10GHz and very large delay registers.
 This solution would be very expensive in real estate and a 10GHz clock is not possible even in present ASIC technology.
-A more realistic implementation is to use a poly-phase filter (or transform as suggested by fred harris).
-An interesting characteristic of this time-variant technique, a DSP structure that has no analog equivalent, is that phasing and upsampling (frequency shifting) can be done in one step.
+A more realistic implementation is to use a polyphase filter.
+An interesting characteristic of this time-variant technique, a DSP structure that has no analog equivalent, is that phasing and upsampling (frequency shifting) can be done in one step [1].
 The phasing matrix in the digital transmitter will be uni-directional and thus a separate phasing matrix will be required for the receiver.

-Digital to Analog conversion - requires high-speed conversion at greater than 100MHz.
-The noise floor is set by quantization noise of the DtoA, which is dependent on the number of bits used in the conversion.
-The current analog system has a worst case noise floor of 72dB, with spurii and harmonics of the fundamental signal at only 36dB (worst case).
+Digital to Analog conversion

+High-speed digital to analog conversion at greater than 100MHz is required.
+The noise floor is set by quantisation noise of the DtoA, which is dependent on the number of bits used in the conversion.
+The current analog system has a worst-case noise floor of 72dB, with spurii and harmonics of the fundamental signal at only 36dB (worst case).
 Our aim would be to achieve a noise floor of greater than 80dB.
 13bits should provide this figure (6dB per bit + 3dB), however, DtoA converters are usually only available in even numbers of bits.
-14bits would be a good choice, the additional accuracy would also account for any linearity issues, although 12bits could be used for have equivalent performance to current analog system.
+14bits would be a good choice, the additional accuracy would also account for any linearity issues, although 12bits could be used for equivalent performance to current analog system.